 Aloe Vera is a plant that is widely used in skin and hair products like lotions, ointments, and shampoos.
 Traditionally, aloe is used for reducing skin irritations like sunburns or other types of chaffing.

-Aloe vera supplements can improve wrinkling of the skin by increasing collagen production and decreasing collagen degradation.
-Patients who used aloe vera for 90 days showed an increase in collagen production and a decrease in MMP-1 gene activity [R].
+Aloe vera supplements can improve the wrinkling of the skin by increasing collagen production and decreasing collagen degradation.
+Patients who used aloe vera for 90 days showed an increase in collagen production and a decrease in MMP-1 gene activity .

 Collagen supplements generally come from cows, pigs, or fish.
 Most of these supplements are hydrolyzed, meaning that the bonds holding collagen strands together are broken.

-Collagen tripeptide, collagen hydrolysate, gelatin, gelatine hydrolysate, and hydrolyzed gelatine are other names for hydrolyzed collagen.
-Hydrolyzed collagen peptides are smaller than normal collagen structures, which allows the body to absorb and use them.
+Collagen tripeptide, collagen hydrolysate, gelatin, gelatin hydrolysate, and hydrolyzed gelatine are other names for hydrolyzed collagen.
+Hydrolyzed collagen peptides are smaller than normal collagen structures, which is theorized to allow the body to better absorb and use them.

 Gelatin and collagen hydrolysate come from the same sources: skin and bones.
 There are two main differences between the two collagen supplements.

-Firstly, the peptides are much smaller in hydrolyzed collagen than unhydrolyzed gelatin.
-Unhydrolyzed or partially hydrolyzed gelatins have longer collagen peptides and do not dissolve well in water [R].
+Firstly, the peptides are much smaller in hydrolyzed collagen than non-hydrolyzed gelatin.
+Unhydrolyzed or partially hydrolyzed gelatins have longer collagen peptides and do not dissolve well in water .

-Secondly, hydrolyzed collagens are more easily digested and absorbed into the body.
+Secondly, hydrolyzed collagen is more easily digested and absorbed into the body.
 Large unhydrolyzed collagen peptides can only bind to the peptide transporter, PEPT1.
 Small peptides are able to bind with both PEPT1 and PEPT2 transporters, allowing hydrolyzed collagen to be digested and absorbed easier [66, 67, 68].

 Most people who have taken collagen report a good experience.
-They notice a significant decrease in joint pain, increased flexibility, and faster hair and nail growth.
-There are few negative experiences.
-More often than not, the bad reviews are due to a lack of effect rather than side effects.
+They noticed a significant decrease in joint pain, increased flexibility, and faster hair and nail growth.
+There are a few negative experiences, but more often than not, the bad reviews seem to be due to a lack of effect rather than adverse side effects.